 Students have the option (but are not required) to utilize 12 units of their total elective unit requirement to fulfill a professional concentration.
-In order to complete a professional concentration, students must submit a formal proposal to the Department Academic Affairs Committee indicating the 12 elective units they propose to use toward the completion of their professional concentration, as well as the proposed title of the professional concentration.
-The Department Academic Affairs Committee will consider each proposal individually in making a recommendation to support/not support the proposed concentration.
+In order to complete a professional concentration, students must submit a formal proposal to the Department of Psychology Academic Affairs Committee indicating the 12 elective units they propose to use toward the completion of their professional concentration, as well as the proposed title of the professional concentration.
+The Department of Psychology Academic Affairs Committee will consider each proposal individually in making a recommendation to support/not support the proposed concentration.

 Under certain circumstances and upon recommendation of the Department of Psychology Academic Affairs Committee, a student may adjust courses or number of units taken during the current and subsequent academic year(s) to best fit their program requirements.
-Upon such recommendation, the student will be permitted to move forward as a member of the cohort with which he or she enrolled.
+Also, upon such recommendation, the student will be permitted to move forward as a member of the cohort with which he or she enrolled.

 The Doctor of Philosophy degree in clinical psychology is accredited by the Commission on Accreditation of the American Psychological Association.
 Questions related to the program’s accreditation status should be directed to the Commission on Accreditation:

 Office of Program Consultation and Accreditation

 750 1st Street, NE, Washington, DC 20002

 In addition to Loma Linda University and School of Behavioral Health and the Faculty of Graduate Studies admissions requirements, the following minimum criteria are preferable to be considered for a pre-admission interview:

 - A bachelor's degree in psychology or a related discipline.